How to Find Awesome YouTube Content Ideas For Your Channel: The Best Tools and Strategies

 Check Out Forums, Comment Sections, and Search Engines for Audience FAQs

-Next, you can deep-dive into the questions that your audience has.
+Next, you can deep-dive into your audience’s questions.
 What problems are they looking to solve?
 What are they curious about at the moment?

-First, of course, there’s two great Google features: Autocomplete and People Also Ask.
+First, of course, there are two great Google features: Autocomplete and People Also Ask.

 When you start typing a search, Google will suggest terms its users frequently search for.
 These are a great source of relevant ideas.

-Similarly, there’s the “People also ask” section on the first results page.
-Here, you can see related searches – often pretty specific.
+Similarly, there’s the “People also ask” section it you scroll down a bit on the first results page.
+Here, you can see related searches – often pretty specific ones.

 Google also has Trends, a dedicated site for exploring topics and trends.
 It gives you insight into frequent searches by region and even by platform.